 Fitting Laser Eye Surgery into a hectic work schedule

-How many times has someone said to you, “don’t worry, it will only take a minute”, for it to take around six hours, completely disrupt your meticulously planned out schedule, and after all is said and done, seem to set you back several days?
+How many times has someone said to you, “don’t worry, it will only take a minute”, for whatever it is to actually take around six hours?

 Working as part of a large team, this happens to me all the time — often several times a day.
 And it frustrates the hell out of me.

 Time is limited and I want to get as much out of it as I can, so I plan everything I do out to the last millisecond.
-As you could probably imagine, when even the smallest of things get in the way of my plans, I throw a hissy fit and waste more timing wishing I could turn back the clock.
-In fact, I’m sure you know what I mean.
-You’re probably thinking right now about the thousand other things you could be doing instead of reading this lamenting article.
+As you could probably imagine, then, when even the smallest of things get in the way of my plans, I throw a hissy fit and waste more time readjusting for the disruption and wishing I could turn back the clock.

 You’ve got to spend a little time to make time

-There’s a saying that if you say you don’t have time to meditate for an hour a day, then you need to meditate for two hours.
-It seems paradoxical at first, but once you do meditate and see that it brings so much more to your life than could ever be found in those hours otherwise, you realise the profundity of the statement.
+There’s a saying that if you say you don’t have time to meditate for ten minutes a day, then you need to meditate for much longer.
+It seems paradoxical at first, but once you do meditate and see that it brings so much more to your life than could ever be found in those hours otherwise, you realise it makes a whole lot of sense.

 When you’re able to get this much out of every moment in life, somehow that itchy feeling of time slipping through your fingers goes away.
-And, therefore, whenever the time comes that someone pulls you out of your routine and says, “don’t worry, this will only take a minute”, the reaction that’s more likely to come out of you is, “don’t worry, I have all the time in the world”.
+And, therefore, whenever the time comes that someone pulls you out of your routine and says, “don’t worry, this will only take a minute”, the reaction that’s more likely to come out of you is not “oh Christ not again”, but, “don’t worry, I have all the time in the world”.